 Do finishers receive medals?

-YES.
-All Marathon and Half Marathon finishers receive a high quality Lake Placid Marathon medal.
-Athletes love our quality medals!
+All Marathon and Half Marathon finishers receive a high quality Lake Placid Marathon medal, however, this year we are seeing amazing turnout and cannot guarantee medals to those who signed up for the Full Marathon after May 16th.
+We are required to order our medals in advance, so we tried our best to guess the total turnout, but can’t guarantee we guessed the exact total correctly.
 The course time limit for the Half Marathon & Full Marathon is six (6) hours.

 What are the place prizes, what are the categories, and how deep do they go?